-The HRA is governed by a Board that functions as a corporate decision-making body.
-The Board is composed of four non-executive directors (including the Chair) and three executive directors (including the Chief Executive).
-Other directors (listed below) are required to attend the board meetings.
+The HRA is governed by a Board composed of five non-executive directors (including the Chair) and three executive directors.
+Other directors listed below are required to attend board meetings.

-The HRA is committed to openness and transparency with board meetings held in public and board papers and minutes available on the HRA website.
+As part of our commitment to openness and transparency, board meetings are held in public and board papers and minutes are available on this website.
 We maintain a formal register of each Board member’s interests as set out in the Code of Accountability for the NHS.
 Board members are asked to confirm any declarations of interest at each Board meeting and at any time that changes take place.
-The latest version of the Declaration of Interest Register for the Board and the HRA Directors required to attend the Board is detailed on the list and registers page of our publication scheme.
 We are also committed to organisational transparency, and publish a range of financial and HR information.

 Professor Jonathan Montgomery – Chair of the Health Research Authority

-He chaired the UK Clinical Research Collaboration Working Party on a Strategy for Brain Tissue Banking, and sits on the Scientific Steering Committee of Brain Banks UK.
+Jonathan chaired the UK Clinical Research Collaboration Working Party on a Strategy for Brain Tissue Banking, and sits on the Scientific Steering Committee of Brain Banks UK.
 He is a member of the Committee on the Ethical Aspects of Pandemic Influenza.
 He sat on the Organ Donation Taskforce for its work on presumed consent and has been a member of the Medical Ethics Committee of the British Medical Association.
 He has been involved in the preparation of ethical guidance in a number of areas of health practice, most recently chairing a task and finish group for the GMC in the production of its new guidance on confidentiality.

 Dr Allison Jeynes-Ellis – Non-Executive Director